 First, on rare occasions you’ll see availability for a specific room when booking a package but not when booking a room-only…but that’s quite rare.
 It’s worth a quick check, though.
 Second, if you want to use a Disney Dining Plan, you’ll need either a full package (with tickets), or a ticketless package.

-Besides those points and e the unnecessarily complex rules governing packages and room-only bookings, the real difference between the two is a matter of accounting.
+Besides those points and the unnecessarily complex rules governing packages and room-only bookings, the real difference between the two is a matter of accounting.
 There’s no special “bonus” for buying a package.
 All Disney hotel guests get the same perks, regardless of how they booked.
 The question just comes down to which way you can save most.

 Why To Ever Book A Disney Vacation Package

 So why ever book a package through Disney?
 Disney routinely offers discounts that are only good on package bookings.
 The biggest example of a package discount is Free Dining.
 You can only take advantage of Free Dining offers if you buy a vacation package, complete with a room and park tickets, from Disney.
-(You can read more about free dining in our post covering the Disney dining plans.)

 In general, it’s always going to make sense to compare Disney’s vacation package prices—even when they have discount offers—to the cost of booking separately.
 Most of the time, it’s easy to beat a standard package price by purchasing discounted Disney World tickets and booking your Disney World hotel at the best rate possible.